 See the difference?
 That’s what makes omnichannel customer service special – you’re giving customers more options to steer their experiences in ways that work best for them.
 At the same time, you remove friction and redundancy, generating maximum value for each customer by design.

 What are the benefits of omnichannel customer service?

 In business, true win-win scenarios can be rare.
 How often do two parties benefit equally from a transaction?
 In the case of omnichannel customer service, the answer is: all the time.

-Increasingly, businesses are using data from omnichannel interactions to better understand customer pain points.
-And as businesses develop new products and services to meet the changing needs of their clientele, customers win again!
+Increasingly, businesses are using data from omnichannel interactions to better understand customer pain points and deliver even more personalized customer experiences.
+Businesses can also use this data to develop new products and services to meet the changing needs of their clientele — which means customers win again!